 What is Jensen’s Alpha?

-The CAPM uses statistical methods in order to predict the suitable risk-adjusted return of an Asset.
-The returns are supposed to take account of the riskiness factor of a certain asset which means that it has to be ‘Risk-Adjusted’.
+The CAPM uses statistical methods to predict the suitable risk-adjusted return of an Asset.
+The returns are supposed to account for a certain asset’s riskiness factor, which means that it has to be ‘Risk-Adjusted.’

-The Jensen’s Alpha was first used by Michael Jensen in 1968 where he wanted to evaluate the mutual fund managers.
-He wanted to know more about the emerging markets and also to see whether the mutual fund managers’ returns indicated an ability to outperform the market.
-One of these methods would have been a very simple one where he could’ve compared the managers’ return to the market portfolio but it would have been very misleading as the risk factor hadn’t been considered.
-He was adamant on learning that if the managers could add value over the long term and this is how Jensen’s Alpha was born.
+Michael Jensen first used the Jensen’s Alpha in 1968, where he wanted to evaluate the mutual fund managers.
+He wanted to know more about the emerging markets and see whether the mutual fund managers’ returns indicated an ability to outperform the market.
+One of these methods would have been a straightforward one where he could’ve compared the managers’ return to the market portfolio, but it would have been very misleading as the risk factor hadn’t been considered.
+He was adamant on learning that if the managers could add value over the long term, and this is how Jensen’s Alpha was born.

 Jensen’s Alpha Formula represents the math equation for Alpha calculation based on the realized return of the portfolio or investment, realized a return of the appropriate market index, risk-free rate of return for the period, and a beta (systematic risk of the portfolio).